 Signs of a Good Online Reputation

 You want most of the search results that pop up for your name to actually apply to you.
 Not someone with a similar name, or entirely devoted to a famous person (or worse, a criminal) that shares your name.
 When people Google you, they want to find you.

 Signs of a Bad Online Reputation

-Having someone talk badly about you online is one of the worst blows to your reputation.
-It shows that you not only made a mistake, someone thought it was bad enough to share with the world.
-A news story about being arrested, irate clients, or even a crazy ex writing about your divorce can ruin your good name online in the blink of an eye.
+Having someone talk badly about you online is one of the worst blows to your digital reputation.
+It shows that you not only may have made a mistake, but someone thought it was bad enough to share with the world.
+A news story about being arrested, irate clients or customers, or even a crazy ex writing about your divorce can ruin your good name online in the blink of an eye.

 The Internet is a great place for discussion, allowing you to connect not just with friends, family, and acquaintances, but with literally the entire world and its opinions.
 Forums, Facebook, and other outlets for discussion are a popular place to share your opinion and learn from others, but they also have the potential to wreck your online reputation.
 Search engine results that associate a hateful opinion with your name, or controversial discussions that are divisive may turn others off.

 Any kind of compromising photo reflects poorly on your online reputation.
 Teachers and nonprofit employees have been fired for just a single questionable photo on Facebook.

 Your single night in jail or decade-old bankruptcy may feel like ancient history to you, but the Internet remembers.
 It’s a major problem if a search for your name pops up records that show you’ve had run-ins with the law or major financial trouble.

+IV.
 How Much Do You Know About Your Online Reputation?

 Steps to Assess Your Online Reputation